AutoFed: Personalized Federated Traffic Prediction via Adaptive Prompt: Methodology

 As shown in Fig. \ref{fig:main}, the FR consists of three components: an Auto-Encoder (AE) denoiser for robust feature extraction, a graph time series encoder for further information extraction and compression, and a client-aligned adapter to transfer the local feature representation to a global common feature prompt, which serves as guidance for the PP.

 \begin{itemize}[left=0pt] \item \textbf{Auto-Encoder Denoiser:} The goal of the FR is to generate a guiding prompt that captures the traffic pattern information, which necessitates a focus on stable features while ignoring random noise.
 While some previous works have utilized low-pass filters \cite{zhou2024traffic,zhou2025fedtps,fang2023spatio}, selecting the appropriate filtering method and its hyper-parameters can be challenging, directly affecting model performance \cite{zhou2024traffic,zhou2025fedtps}.
 Additionally, these methods rely on the assumption that low-frequency components contain more stable patterns, whereas high-frequency components contain more noise.
 However, the specific threshold between these components is often unclear.
 To address these issues, we propose using an AE-based denoiser that can learn stable patterns autonomously.
 This approach has proven effective in various fields, including signal processing \cite{nguyen2025robust} and image denoising \cite{lee2021noise}.
+According to most of the previous traffic time series research \cite{boto2010wavelet,zhou2025fedtps,qin2024traffic}, the traffic data $x$ can be viewed as:

-The denoising process can be represented as:
+where $\tilde{x}$ represents regular traffic patterns, and $\xi$ represents stochastic noise, with the assumption that $\mathbf{E}[\xi] = 0$.
+Then the AE-based denoising process can be represented as: